100 Notable alumni of

 -

-Michael Lance Lynn is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Minnesota Twins, New York Yankees, Texas Rangers, Chicago White Sox, and Los Angeles Dodgers.
+Michael Lance Lynn is an American former professional baseball pitcher.
+Between 2011 and 2024, he played 13 seasons in Major League Baseball (MLB) for the St. Louis Cardinals, Minnesota Twins, New York Yankees, Texas Rangers, Chicago White Sox, and Los Angeles Dodgers.

 -